pfgithub/scpl.dev/_posts/2019-05-21-scplwebeditorupdate.md

 ## Added bugs

-- When generating a qr code for your shortcut, the loading spinner no longer appears
+- When generating a QR code for your shortcut, the loading spinner no longer appears